semaphoreci/docs/docs/security/configuring-pre-flight-checks.md

 The list of users might come from other sources, for example [secrets](/essentials/using-secrets) or cloned repository.
 It is also possible to extend the functionality to restrict promotions from specific repositories branches.

+Please note that Semaphore offers [Deployment Targets](/essentials/deployment-targets/) that allow you to secure your deployment strategies with restricting promotions for particular users, groups, and roles within your organization.

 ### Dynamically editing your pipeline files